lexibank/tlopo/out/vol3/chapter13.md

 If it is true that Z. officinale did not find its way into Remote Oceania with Oceanic speakers, then one must ask whether it had in fact arrived in NW Island Melanesia by POc times.
 This is a matter which seems to require further research.

 In Marovo wild ginger was associated with magic and sorcery.
-The leaves of particular varieties were important in calling on ancestor spirits, and the roots were chewed for magi- cal purposes.
+The leaves of particular varieties were important in calling on ancestor spirits, and the roots were chewed for magical purposes.
 In earlier times, one was planted at each comer of a garden to protect it against destructive magic.
 The roots of some varieties are chewed for their healing properties.
-Because of these associations, ginger is rarely used in ordinary cooking ([Hviding 2005](../references.md#source-Hviding2005): 130).
-16 [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 101) in any case reports that the rhizome of Z. zerumbet is less tasty than those of other Zingiber species.
+Because of these associations, ginger is rarely used in ordinary cooking ([Hviding 2005](../references.md#source-Hviding2005): 130).[^16] [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 101) in any case reports that the rhizome of Z. zerumbet is less tasty than those of other Zingiber species.

 Two POc terms are reconstructed below.
-The gloss of the first, &ast;laqia, remains a little doubtful because of the difficulty in dating the arrival of Z. officinale in NW Island Melanesia.
-POc &ast;para(k) evidently referred to Zingiberaceae species but just how large a taxon it denoted is currently unknown.
+The gloss of the first, _&ast;laqia_, remains a little doubtful because of the difficulty in dating the arrival of Z. officinale in NW Island Melanesia.
+POc _&ast;para(k)_ evidently referred to Zingiberaceae species but just how large a taxon it denoted is currently unknown.

 <table>
 <tr>